SecondRecipe

 kala jamun step 7

-4. Cook in ghee/oil on medium flame.
+4. Cook your sweet dumpling in ghee/oil on medium heat.
 Keep stirring all the time.

 kala jamun step 4